abhijeet8340/Ecommerce-Website/README.md

 # Ecommerce-Website
 This repository contain a Responsive Ecommerce-Website built using HTML, CSS & JavaScript.
-The Ecommerce Website is achieved bt the create me.
-This is a  design like shopping website.
+The Ecommerce Website is create by  me.
+This is a website design like shopping website.